 Yes, we know diamond is what you’d expect, but it has to be at the top of the list if only because it is simply the brightest and hardest.
 Diamonds come in a variety of cuts, sizes, and colors.
 Natural diamonds are found in pink, blue, green, purple, orange, yellow and more colors.
 Natural diamonds can even be irradiated yielding many more vivid color options.

 To ethically source diamonds the Kimberly Process continues to be important.
 Other ethical options are Canadian diamonds and man-made or lab created real diamonds.

 If you are looking for durable, sparkly, colorless and budget friendly, moissanite (lab created Silicon Carbide) is a great alternative to diamond.
 It is nearly as hard as diamond, but with a much more manageable price point.
 Hey, that means you’ll have more room in your budget for a beautiful engagement ring setting!

-(cornflower blue sapphire ring)
+(blue/purple sapphire ring)